iranintoavan/LIFX-Scene-Switch/README.md

 2. Click on the "My Device Handlers" section in the navigation bar.
 3. Click on "Settings".
 4. At the bottom of the popup window, click "Add New Repository".
-5. Enter "iranintoavan" as the namespace.
+5. Enter "yenba" as the namespace.
 6. Enter "LIFX-Scene-Switch" as the repository.
 7. Ensure that the branch is set to "master", it should be this way by default.
 8. Hit "Save".